First Thoughts about “The Secret School of Wisdom: The Authentic Rituals and Doctrines of the Illuminati”

 “When Weishaupt, then a young professor of canon law at Ingolstadt University, first set out to assemble his most ardent students in a secret society, the organisational structure he envisioned was far less elaborate, while the stated final purpose was just as grand, with no less than the felicity and enlightenment of all mankind supposedly being at stake.”IBID 14

-This is also in regards to the Illuminati Order’s aim to be more of a fraternal association of men, teaching men:
+The Illuminati Order’s aim was to be more of a fraternal association of men, teaching men:

 † Singh-Anand, Jeva, translator.
 The Secret School of Wisdom: The Authentic Rituals and Doctrines of the Illuminati.
 Edited by Wäges Josef and Reinhard Makner, Third ed., Lewis Masonic, 2015.